radiantearth/community-sprints/11052019-arlignton-va/agenda.md

 * IQT video system or Cisco system: stac@join.iqt.org
 * Phone: 703.248.3003, call ID: 424374534

+If you are presenting, install the chrome plugin to be able to share your screen.

 Dial info for the second room is:

 - Click to join (Google Chrome recommended): https://join.iqt.org/invited.sf?secret=yPRXYo0R0iLu3Xb84fEnxg&id=156358612